Prabhat2912/contest-tracker/README.md

 - **GET /api/getContests**: Fetches all contests from the database.
 - **POST /api/bookmark**: Bookmarks a contest for a user.
 - **POST /api/getSolutions**: Fetches solution links for contests from YouTube.
+- **GET /api/contests**: Fetches contests from external APIs and saves them to the database.

 ### Database